marionrouault/actobscom/README.md

 # actobscom
 This repository contains analysis code and data associated with the following paper:

-Rouault M., Weiss A., Lee J. K., Bouté J., Drugowitsch J., Chambon V.* &amp; Wyart V.* Specific cognitive signatures of information-seeking in controllable environments.
-BioRxiv (2021)
+Rouault M., Weiss A., Lee J. K., Bouté J., Drugowitsch J., Chambon V.* & Wyart V.* Specific cognitive signatures of information-seeking in controllable environments.
+BioRxiv (2021) https://www.biorxiv.org/content/10.1101/2021.01.04.425114v1.full

-Script and data files are included in the repository to enable replication of data analyses and statistics reported in the paper.
+Script and data files are included in the repository to enable replication of the main data analyses and statistics reported in the paper.
+The repository will be completed upon publication in a peer-review journal.

+The folder SCRIPTS contains:

+•	actobscom_psychometry.m, the main Matlab code
+•	fit_model_prev and fit_model_crev, two helper scripts for fitting psychometric parameters
-The folder DATA will contain anonymised behavioral data files for Experiment 1 and 2 of the paper.
+•	a folder DATA contains anonymised behavioral data files for Experiment 1 and 2A of the paper.
-•	Exp1.mat
-•	Exp2.mat

 License.